lecomptea/Node-Wiki/README.md

 Node-Wiki
 =========

-The wiki framework built on node.js for koding.com
+The wiki framework built on node.js for koding.com.

+# Note
+This is not available to the public for now, but it will by the end of october 2012.